illini-robomaster/iRM_Embedded_2023/README.md

 1. Install [stlink](https://github.com/stlink-org/stlink).

    1. For Mac users, `brew install stlink` could be a shortcut.
-   2. For Ubuntu users, `sudo apt install stlink` could be a shortcut.
+   2. For Ubuntu users, `sudo apt install stlink-tools` could be a shortcut.
    3. For Arch users, `sudo pacman -S stlink` could be a shortcut.
    4. For Linux users, either use prebuilt binaries, or build from source following their compile manual.